 Here are some of our favorites.

-Google Analytics is most well-known for gathering website usage data, but you can also use it for mobile apps too.
+Google Analytics is most well-known for gathering website usage data, but you can also use it alongside your custom mobile app development too.

-Firebase is another mobile analytics tool offered by Google. it is Google’s own mobile development app, which provides analytics as part of the package.
+Firebase is another mobile analytics tool offered by Google. it is Google’s own custom mobile app development, which provides analytics as part of the package.
 This analytics is more focused on events than Google Analytics, which focuses on sessions.

 Mixpanel is one of the most popular analytics tools with larger companies like Twitter, Expedia, and Uber, with both free and paid-for options.